Model Template Function

 Once you are satisfied that it is selected, press the [Match Selected Elements] button (shortcut: S key).

-If you check by hovering the mouse cursor over it, you will see that the eyelids have been successfully mapped to each other.
+By hovering the mouse cursor over it, you will see that the eyelashes have been successfully mapped to each other.

 The same procedure is used to correct the mappings of parts with incorrect mappings.